Lucio Fontana

 1999

-Trained as a goldsmith, the Italian sculptor Arnaldo Pomodoro translated his structural relief sensibility into his symbolically-infused geometric and calligraphic works.
-In her lifetime Peggy Guggenheim acquired two sculptures by him of the 1960s (still in her collection today).
+Trained as a goldsmith, Italian sculptor Arnaldo Pomodoro translated his sensibility for structural relief into symbolically-infused geometric and calligraphic works.
+Peggy Guggenheim acquired two sculptures by him from the 1960s (still in her collection today).
 Double Relief, from 1999, epitomizes the persistence of Pomodoro’s aesthetics more than thirty years later.
-At once rational and lyrical, the work evokes a cuneiform tablet, the semi-geometric patterns of which however are indecipherable.
+At once rational and lyrical, the work evokes a cuneiform tablet, the semi-geometric patterns of which are however indecipherable.
 Like a visual narrative, Double Relief reveals that the poetics of signs, like a language, can only be manifest when placed within a framing structure.

 Artist | Arnaldo Pomodoro |